derhuerst/gulp-scale-images/readme.md

 	- uses [`gm`](https://npmjs.com/package/gm) instead of [`sharp`](https://npmjs.com/package/sharp), requires `gm` to be installed
 - [`gulp-gm-limit`](https://www.npmjs.com/package/gulp-gm-limit)
 	- doesn't seem to be maintained
-	- supports only one config
+	- supports only one scale instruction
 - [`gulp-imgresize`](https://www.npmjs.com/package/gulp-imgresize)
 	- no documentation
 	- is not being maintained